creatorsgarten/contentsgarten/README.md

 ## Goals

-- Contents stored on GitHub repo.
+- Contents stored on GitHub repo, accessed and manipulated using Octokit (using GitHub App or Personal Access Token).
 - Write Markdown.
+Rendered using `markdown-it` with similar configuration as VitePress with Tailwind Typography.
-- Include templates using Liquid tags.
+- Pages can include templates using Liquid tags.
 - Users authenticate via GitHub, through Firebase.
 - Headless (API-only) mode available.